 Believe it or not, according to the 2016 estimates and my reading of the data, the Blackest diocese in America is that of Shreveport (15.8%), followed by Baton Rouge (14.1%), Mobile (13.5%), and Jackson (13.38%).

 Indeed, New Orleans (13.2%) and Washington (10.6%) are the only jurisdictions in the top 15 by Black Catholic population that made the top 10 by percentage.
-In all, the dioceses with the largest percentage of Black Catholics are centered in the Deep South, spread across Mississippi and Louisiana, before more geographic diversity begins to emerge after the top 10.
+In all, the dioceses with the largest percentage of Black Catholics are centered in the Deep South, spread across Mississippi, Alabama, and Louisiana, before more geographic diversity begins to emerge after the top 10.

 Though the top 3 were surprises for me, I ultimately was not too shocked, as any diocese in Louisiana can be expected to feature Black Catholics.
 By the same token, Mobile is the rare Southern metro outside of Louisiana that comes from the same French heritage.
 (The Knights of Peter Claver and Ladies Auxiliary, now the oldest and largest Black Catholic organization in the country, was founded there 112 years ago this Sunday.)